DomoticASW/.github/profile/04-DevOps.md

 ### Washing machine

-[This](https://github.com/DomoticASW/washing-machine/blob/main/.github/workflows/publish-docker-image.yml) is the action used to build and publish the image the main changes to the one mentioned above are:
+[This](https://github.com/DomoticASW/washing-machine/blob/main/.github/workflows/publish-docker-image.yml) is the action used to build and publish the image.
+The main changes to the one mentioned above are:

 - It runs once a release is published
 - It also adds a specific version tag to the image

 ### Smart window

-[This](https://github.com/DomoticASW/window/blob/main/.github/workflows/publish-docker-image.yml) is the action used to build and publish the image the main changes to the one mentioned above are:
+[This](https://github.com/DomoticASW/window/blob/main/.github/workflows/publish-docker-image.yml) is the action used to build and publish the image.
+The main changes to the one mentioned above are:

 - It runs once a release is published
 - It also adds a specific version tag to the image

 ### Lamp

-In order to keep the build process simple and portable, the Docker image is generated directly through the [docker/build-push-action](https://github.com/docker/build-push-action) GitHub Action.

-#### Publishing the Docker image
+[This](https://github.com/DomoticASW/lamp/blob/main/.github/workflows/publish-docker-image.yml) is the action used to build and publish the image.
+The main changes to the one mentioned above are:

-A [GitHub Action](.github/workflows/docker-build-and-push.yaml) was set up in order to build and publish the Docker image after every push to the `main` branch or after a release tag starting with `v`.
+- It runs after every push to the `main` branch or after a release tag starting with `v`

-The action is based on the [suggested one](https://docs.docker.com/build/ci/github-actions/multi-platform) by the Docker documentation.
-The main characteristics are:

-- It authenticates with Docker Hub using repository secrets
-- It sets up QEMU to enable multi-architecture builds
-- It uses Docker Buildx to create and push the image
-- It builds for both `linux/amd64` and `linux/arm64`
-- It publishes the image with the `latest` tag on Docker Hub

 ### Thermometer

-This is one of the emulated device and is conveniently packaged as a Docker image.

-#### Docker image definition

-In order to keep the build process simple and portable, the Docker image is generated directly through the [docker/build-push-action](https://github.com/docker/build-push-action) GitHub Action.

-#### Publishing the Docker image
+[This](https://github.com/DomoticASW/thermometer/blob/main/.github/workflows/publish-docker-image.yml) is the action used to build and publish the image.
+The main changes to the one mentioned above are:

-A [GitHub Action](.github/workflows/docker-build-and-push.yaml) was set up in order to build and publish the Docker image after every push to the `main` branch or after a release tag starting with `v`.
+- It runs after every push to the `main` branch or after a release tag starting with `v`

-The action is the same as the lamp action described before.

 # Other doc